bcgov/smk-actions/docs/addBuildDeployFiles.md

 from the directory **smk-publish-app** in this repository, to your smk app repository.

+After copying, some placeholders will need to be updated:

+* In .github/workflows/build-deploy-dev.yaml, replace `<REPLACE-WITH-REPOSITORY-NAME>` with the name of your SMK repository, for example: `smk-mynewapp`.

 After this is complete your repository should look similar to this:

 ```